coderrio/Coderr.Documentation/docs/server/architecture.md

 ## CQRS

 Messaging within OTE is done through commands, queries and events.
 Martin Fowler has an [article](http://martinfowler.com/bliki/CQRS.html) which explains the pattern.
-In OneTrueError we are using the declared interfaces in [DotNetCqs](https://github.com/jgauffin/dotnetcqs) to separate the definition from the implementation.
+In codeRR we are using the declared interfaces in [DotNetCqs](https://github.com/jgauffin/dotnetcqs) to separate the definition from the implementation.

 CQRS was selected as it separates read from write.
 It's an important aspect as it removes coupling between different concerns for the same entity and thus reduces the amount of changes or compromises that else is forced upon each entity.